 Surgical Robots: The Wave of the Future

 Farritor, an engineer and inventor, has received significant funding from NASA and the Army to do research on robotic surgery.
-When a clear clinical application for his research was seen a decade ago, Farritor received a round of investment to keep pushing it forward—and he’s been building surgical robots ever since.
+He’s been building surgical robots ever since.
+When a clear clinical application for his research was seen a decade ago, Farritor received several rounds of investment to keep pushing it forward—including the most recent investment of $46 million in November of 2021.

 Two clinical trials were conducted in South America in 2016, which helped the Virtual Incision team implement changes and paved the way for their latest milestone.
-The Food and Drug Administration recently greenlighted a clinical study of the robotic platform, which will be carried out at a limited number of U.S. hospitals.
+The Food and Drug Administration greenlighted a clinical study of the robotic platform, which will be carried out at a limited number of U.S. hospitals—including Bryan Medical Center in Lincoln, Neb., where the robotic assistant was used in its first human surgery in early 2021.
 Successful completion of the trial is a critical step toward FDA approval of the device, after which hospitals could begin using it widely.